bojko108/space-commando-advanced/README.md

 All shaders are created using Shader Graph

 ### Disappearence shader
-Applied to the Dark Matter Module material.
+Applied to the Dark Matter Module material after the player founds it.
 Animates Dark Matter Module's disappearence when the player gets the part using an evaporator.

 ### Shield shader
 Used for the shields of both Battle and Service drones